-Many accusations of Shafarevich being hostile to individual Jews and, especially doing harm to Mathematics, have not been supported by any evidence.
-Thus the foreign secretary of the NAS accused Shafarevich of interfering in the careers of young Jewish mathematicians and preventing them from publishing their papers.
+Many accusations of Shafarevich being hostile to individual Jews and, especially, doing harm to Mathematics has not been supported by evidence.
+Thus, the foreign secretary of the Nationa Academy of Science accused Shafarevich of interfering in the careers of young Jewish mathematicians and preventing them from publishing their papers.
 He had never apologized for this blatant lie.
-One in four of Shafarevich's Ph.D. students were of Jewish or partly Jewish origin.
-Among his non-Jewish students were students of Armenian, Bulgarian, German, Lithuanian, Tartar and Ukrainian origin.
-His close associate and one of the contributors to ``Algebraic Surfaces'' was Boris Moishezon, one of the pioneers of the Jewish emigration movement.
-The coauthor of one of his most influential papers on the Torelli Theorem for K3 surfaces was Ilya Iosifovich Piatetski-Shapiro.
-One of his friends (to whom he wrote a memorial article) was the famous topologist Vladimir Rokhlin.
-Shafarevich had taken a lot of efforts and troubles to secure jobs for his students, Jewish or not, for example, arguing before Vinogradov for the merit of giving a position at the Steklov Institute to Yuri Ivanovich Manin.
-Since 1950 until his death, Shafarevich served on the editorial board of the most important and prestigious Russian mathematical journal ``Izvestia''.
-In the period of 10 years 1967-1977, he was the associate editor of the journal.
-The chief editor Ivan Matveevich Vinogradov played only a nominal role in editorial decisions.
-During this period many Jewish mathematicians (e.g. Victor Kac or Boris Weisfeiler who later emigrated to the USA) were able to publish their important papers in this journal.
+One in four of Shafarevich's students were of Jewish, or partly Jewish, origin, and I was among them.
+Among his non-Jewish students were students of Armenian, Bulgarian, German, Litvanian, Tartar, and Ukrainian origin.
+His close associate, a friend and one of the contributors to ``Algebraic Surfaces'' was Boris Moishezon, one of the pioneers of the Jewish emigration movement.
+The coauthor of one of his most influential papers in mathematics was Piatetsky-Shapiro.
+One of his friends (for whom he wrote a memorial article) was the famous topologist Vladimir Rokhlin.
+Shafarevich had taken a lot of effort and trouble to secure jobs for his students, Jewish or not, for example, arguing before the director of the Steklov Institute, Ivan Matveich Vinogradov, for the merit of giving a position at the Steklov Institute to Yuri Manin.
+Since 1950, until his death, Shafarevich served on the editorial board of the most important and prestigious Russian mathematical journal "Izvestia".
+Between 1967 and 1977, he was the associate editor of the journal.
+The chief editor, Vinogradov, played only a nominal role in editorial decisions.
+During this period, many Jewish mathematicians (e.g., Victor Kac and Boris Weisfeiler, who later emigrated to the USA) were able to publish their important papers only in this journal.

-Igor Shafarevich had lived a long and productive life as a mathematician, as a philosophical thinker, publicist, a historian and a Russian patriot.
-His mathematical heritage will certainly last forever, only the future will tell whether his other contributions to intellectual life will be of equal value.
+Igor Shafarevich had lived a long and productive life as a mathematician, a philosophical thinker, a publicist, a historian, and a Russian patriot.
+His mathematical heritage will certainly last forever; only the future will tell whether his other contributions to intellectual life will be of equal value.